VladMinzatu/performance-handbook/wc-go/README.md

 ```
 You can probably guess what happened here: the data is still cached from the previous run because the kernel hasn't had a reason to clear those pages, so we're getting a nice boost in our runtime (remember that `mmap` is meant for repeated random access in large files primarily - we just happened to be doing it in separate runs of our process...and we're also not accessing randomly).

-But wait, we only paid for one major fault in order to cache our whole 500MB file?
+But getting back to the first run, we only paid for one major fault in order to cache our whole 500MB file?
 That sounds like a deal a little too good to be true.
 We need to dig deeper and collect some more numbers.
 Enter [bpftrace](https://github.com/bpftrace/bpftrace).

 ### bpftrace